Exam Content Outline

 3. Develop procedures for monitoring food waste

-C. Supervise the Production and Distribution of Food
+D. Manage the Preparation, Production, and Distribution of Food

-1. Define procedures for type of food service
+1. Define and develop procedures for type of food service

 2. Assure compliance of meals served as posted